IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 * Anacortes Kayak Tours Package
 * 5th Street Bistro Brunch for 2

+{{< fig src="pumpkins.jpg" align="center" class="max-w-xs" >}}

+## THE GREAT PUMPKIN GIVEAWAY

+Island View PTA and WatchDogs is hosting a

+**THANK YOU to Schuh Farms** for generously donating the pumpkins for this festive event!

 Don't forget to send pictures of completed fall coloring sheets, carved pumpkins, and roasted seeds!
 Email them to us at [membership@islandviewpta.org](membership@islandviewpta.org).

-{{< fig src="pumpkins.jpg" align="center" class="max-w-xs" >}}

-## THE GREAT PUMPKIN GIVEAWAY

 ## SAVE THESE DATES!